Joshanson527/Pico-pong/README.md

 # Pico-pong
-A pong game for the Raspberry Pi Pico
+A pong game for the Raspberry Pi Pico.

 Materials:
   Two Joystick modules that use potentiometers